Karthikprasadm/Cardly/README.md

 ---

-# Credit Card Recommendation System
+# Cardly – Smart Credit Card Advisor

-This project is a web-based, AI-powered credit card recommendation system that leverages machine learning and large language models (LLMs) to provide personalized credit card suggestions based on user financial profiles and preferences.
+Cardly is a web-based, AI-powered credit card recommendation system that combines traditional machine learning with large language models (LLMs) to provide personalized credit card suggestions based on a user’s financial profile and stated preferences.

 ---

 ## Project Overview

-The system uses a hybrid embedding approach combining text and numerical features of credit cards to find the best matches for users.
-It integrates a Streamlit frontend with a Hugging Face LLM backend to generate personalized insights and reward simulations.
+The system uses a hybrid embedding approach (text + numeric features) to find the best-matching cards for any user profile.
+A Streamlit frontend handles the user interaction layer, while a Hugging Face Zephyr LLM produces concise explanations for every recommendation.

 ---